 - Book your tickets online.
 This can't be stressed enough.
 One of the most popular attractions in Barcelona, you do not want to spend your time here waiting in the queue to purchase a ticket.

-- The best time to visit Park Guell is right when it opens.
+- Best time to visit Park Guell is right when it opens.
 The crowds are lesser and you get to enjoy the park in peace.

 - You can also think about visiting the park later in the evening, before closing time.
 You get to catch stunning views of Barcelona at sunset.